wwuoti/blog/src/posts/blog/music_ci.md

 Most of the time GitLab CI agent runs as a different user for security reasons.
 With this, the home directory for the licenses is different than the user that you're configuring the server as.

 For the time I was using the VPS to render the builds, there was always a very audible cracking sound in some parts of the songs.
-This is a common method for plugins to indicate they're being run caused by the  in demo mode.
+This is a common method for plugins to indicate they're being run in demo mode.
 Even though I copied the license files for **both** users, the issue still persisted.

 All in all, what happens if some plugin just happens to go to a degraded state?
 How will you debug this?
  Are you going to install a remote desktop service to the machine?
 Start your DAW on the remote desktop connection and try opening the project there?